December 2, 2016

 Bangladesh: Six people - 25-year-old Bagha Sujon, 25-year-old Sohag Chandra Das, 30-year-old Ershad, 30-year-old Saddam, 32-year-old Samir Chandra Das, and 33-year-old Bilal - have been sentenced to death for the murder of Ayub, an ice factory worker.
 Allegedly, due to a complaint filed by Ayub, Sujon was fired from his job at the ice factory.
 The altercation and murder took place in 2008.
 Each of the six convicted and sentenced to death have also been fined Tk 10,000.

 Belarus: In the last month (November), the nation has allegedly executed three of the four men on death row.
-Belarus is the only nation in the European Union to continue to carry out executions.
+Belarus is the only nation in Europe to continue to carry out executions.
 The executions were reported by Amnesty International.
 Official sources have not confirmed the executions.
 The three men thought to be executed are Siarhei Khmialeuski, Ivan Kulesh, and Hyanadz Yakavistski.
 Executions are carried out by a single gunshot to the back of the head.
 The fate of the fourth death row inmate, Siarhei Vostrykau, is unknown.
 Executions are carried out in secret, with families not being informed of the pending execution.

 Indonesia: Basuki Tjahaja “Ahok” Purnama, the governor of Jakarta, is scheduled to face charges of blasphemy in court, according the Attorney General.
 Ahok is a known Christian who is up for re-election next year.
 Ahok, known for speaking bluntly, is accused of insulting Islam in a campaign speech in September.
 Some Muslims opposed to Ahok have argued that a non-Muslim should not hold a leadership position in the nation.